teaql/teaql-quick-start/quick-start/function-patten.md

     /Users/yourname/githome/sample-daas-project/bizcore/WEB-INF/model_custom_src/com/doublechaintech/model/community/
     Next, create a new calsses like this.
     ![](images/FP-8.png)
-    Then, write function in the new class as the picture below.
+    Then, write function in the new class as the picture below. remember to press **Command+S** to save it.
     ![](images/FP-10.png)

 3. Still in your IntelliJ IDEA, write a new function.
     ![](images/FP-11.png)